Aquaman and the Lost Kingdom: Box office

-Aquaman and the Lost Kingdom grossed $124.5 million in the United States and Canada, and $315.7 million in other territories, for a worldwide total of $440.2 million.
+Aquaman and the Lost Kingdom grossed $124.5 million in the United States and Canada, and $315.7 million in other territories, for a worldwide total of $440 million.
 It became the highest-grossing DCEU film since the first Aquaman film, but it grossed less than half of that film's box office revenue.
 Some commentators deemed that the film "floundered" at the box office, with Aidan Kelly of Collider estimating that it needed to earn $305–355 million worldwide to reach its break-even point, while /Films Hannah Shaw-Williams thought it was unlikely that the film would break even during its theatrical run, even after surpassing a worldwide gross of $400 million.
-Jill Goldsmith at Deadline Hollywood noted that the revenue of Warner Bros.' theatrical films released in the fourth quarter were higher on most releases, including The Lost Kingdom, although this was lower than box office analysts had predicted despite lowered projections.
+Jill Goldsmith at Deadline Hollywood noted that the revenue of Warner Bros.'s theatrical films released in the fourth quarter were higher on most releases, including The Lost Kingdom, although this was lower than box office analysts had predicted despite lowered projections.

 In the United States and Canada, Aquaman and the Lost Kingdom was released alongside Migration, Anyone but You, and The Iron Claw, and was projected to gross around $40 million in its four-day opening weekend.
 The film earned $13.7 million on its first day, including $4.5 million from Thursday night previews.
 It went on to have a traditional opening weekend of $27.7 million, the fourth-lowest of the DCEU, and the second-lowest among those films unaffected by the COVID-19 pandemic.
 It then made $10.6 million on Christmas Day, for a four-day total of $38.3 million.
 In its second weekend, the film made $19.5 million, a drop of 30%, finishing in third behind Wonka and Migration.
 In its third weekend, the film made $10.6 million, a drop of 42%, remaining in third.
 In its fourth weekend, the film made $5.3 million, a drop of 50%, finishing in sixth.